Wipe Out - 99% Invisible

 Billion Dollar Wipes

 Now toilet paper is a $31 billion industry.
-With people fighting over toilet paper packages in supermarkets and queuing up for hours to buy supply, it probably feels like there’s a shortage of bath tissue.
+With people fighting over toilet paper in supermarkets and queuing up for hours to buy a supply, it probably feels like there’s a shortage of bath tissue.
 But we probably aren’t in danger of running out of it in the long run.
 Unlike a lot of other products, most of the toilet paper supply chain is entirely in the US or North America, so manufacturing hasn’t shut down at all, and people are not consuming any more toilet paper than usual.
 The bottleneck lies in the difference between how quickly people are buying it in stores and how much production can be ramped up.
 The other reason for the shortage is that away-from-home suppliers like Roses –that normally sell to larger, institutional clients — need time to arrange contracts and shipments to stores that sell directly to consumers.
 There is a limit to how fast they can pivot, and how quickly their machines can actually run, but eventually, the supply should be able to catch up to demand.
 In the meantime, there’s always Roses’s factory kiosk…

 … or water.
 Somewhere around 70% of the world still uses water instead of toilet paper, and for good reason.
 Some studies have actually shown that toilet paper isn’t as sanitary as we think it is and does very little to protect us from bacteria as opposed to water and, unlike Galetty claimed, toilet paper is not good for the treatment of hemorrhoids.
 When it comes down to it, toilet paper isn’t necessarily that essential of a product.
 It’s something humans have lived without for thousands of years.
 But if it brings people comfort to have in this extraordinary situation, by all means, go buy it.
 Just make sure to wash your hands!